Year of entry 2024

 |Emerging and Disruptive Technologies

 |Safety and Corporate Social Responsibility

 Learning and teaching

-Collaborate, share your knowledge and learn directly from our experienced module tutors.
-You can even develop your academic relationships and network with peers in our virtual social spaces, giving you a global business advantage.
+You’ll join a global learning network of like-minded engineers from all over the world.
+Collaborate, share your knowledge, and learn directly from others.
+You can even develop your business relationships and network with worldwide peers in our virtual social spaces.

 Assessment methods will emphasise not just knowledge, but essential skills development too.
 They will typically include:

 - mini project reports